Polymer/old-docs-site/app/1.0/start/toolbox/deploy.md

     polymer build

-This command will minify the HTML, JS, and CSS dependencies of your application, and will generate a service worker that will pre-cache all of the dependencies of your application so that it will work offline.
+This command  minifies the HTML, JS, and CSS dependencies of your application, and generates a service worker that precaches all of the dependencies of your application so that it can work offline.

 The built files are output to the following folders:

-* `build/unbundled` - contains granular resources suitable for serving via HTTP/2
+* `build/unbundled`.
+Contains granular resources suitable for serving via HTTP/2 with server push.
-with Server Push
-* `build/bundled` - contains bundled (concatenated) resources suitable for serving from servers or to clients that do not support HTTP/2 Server Push
+* `build/bundled`.
+Contains bundled (concatenated) resources suitable for serving from servers or to clients that do not support HTTP/2 server push.

 ## Deploy to a server